YrSk-tech/IoT-robotics/README.md

 # IoT-robotics
-Labs from Robotic IoT course made by using Psoc reator and CYCKIT042 PSoC 4 PEONEER KIT
+Conection and reading data from neo-6m-gps to CYCKIT042 PSoC 4 PEONEER KIT by using Psoc Creator , Cypress Academy Psoc 101 and LCD Display